-- A. According to the Articles of Incorporation of the Company, a ratio of profit of the current year distributable, after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
-The ratio shall not be lower than 2% for employees' compensation and shall not be higher than 2% for directors' and supervisors' remuneration. - B. For the years ended December 31, 2017 and 2016, employees' compensation was accrued at \$30,836 and \$58,081, respectively, while directors' and supervisors' remuneration was accrued at \$13,979 and \$19,245, respectively.
+- A. As of December 31, 2017 and 2016, the Company had approximately 1,214 and 1,212 employees, respectively. - B. According to the Articles of Incorporation of the Company, a ratio of profit of the current year distributable, after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
+The ratio shall not be lower than 2% for employees' compensation and shall not be higher than 2% for directors' and supervisors' remuneration. - C. For the years ended December 31, 2017 and 2016, employees' compensation was accrued at \$30,836 and \$58,081, respectively, while directors' and supervisors' remuneration was accrued at \$13,979 and \$19,245, respectively.
 The aforementioned amounts were recognized in salary expenses.
 The expenses recognized were accrued based on the profit of current period distributable and the percentage specified in the Articles of Incorporation of the Company for the years ended December 31, 2017 and 2016.
-The employees' compensation and directors' remuneration resolved by the Board of Directors were \$30,836 and \$13,979, respectively, for the year ended December 31, 2017, and the employees' compensation will be distributed in the form of cash.
+The employees' compensation and directors' remuneration resolved by the Board of Directors were \$30,836 and \$13,979, respectively, for the year ended December 31, 2016, and the employees' compensation will be distributed in the form of cash.
 The difference of (\$7,258) between employees' compensation and directors' remuneration of \$58,081 and \$11,987 as resolved by the Board of Directors and the amount recognized in the 2016 financial statements had been adjusted in the 2017 statement of comprehensive income.

-Information about the appropriation of employees' compensation (bonus) and directors' and supervisors' remuneration by the Company as proposed by the Board of Directors and resolved by the stockholders will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.
+Information about the appropriation of employees' compensation (bonus) and directors' and supervisors' remuneration by the Company as proposed by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.

-(25) Income tax
+(25)Income tax